ahmedfgad/python-for-android/doc/source/index.rst

 a standalone Android project which can be used to generate any number of different APKs, even with different names, icons, Python code etc.
-The second function of python-for-android is to provide a simple interface to these distributions, to generate from such a project a Python APK with build parameters and Python code to taste.
+The second function of python-for-android is to provide a simple interface to these distributions, to generate from such a project an Android APK with build parameters and Python code to taste.

 Contents